-- 5.3.7.3 The timing interval, RI(j,s), for the execution of the refresh function, RFj, within the query stream (for the power test) or the refresh stream (for the throughput test), where s is 0 for the power test and s is the position of the pair of refresh functions for the throughput test, must be measured between: - The time when the first character requesting the execution of the refresh function is submitted to the SUT by the driver; - The last transaction of the refresh function has been completely and successfully committed at the SUT and a success message has been received by the driver from the SUT. - 5.3.7.4 The real-time clock used by the driver to compute the timing intervals must be capable of a resolution of at least 0.01 second. - 5.3.7.5 The timing interval of each query and refresh function executed during both tests (i.e., during the power test and the throughput test) must be individually reported, rounded to the nearest 0.1 second.
-For example, 23.74 is rounded to 23.7, and 23.75 is rounded to 23.8.
-Values of less than 0.05 second must be rounded up to 0.1 second to avoid zero values. - 5.3.7.6 The throughput test must include the execution of a single refresh stream.
+- 5.3.7.3 The timing interval, RI(j,s), for the execution of the refresh function, RFj, within the refresh stream for the power test and the throughput test where s is 0 for the power test and s is the position of the pair of refresh functions for the throughput test, must be measured between: - The time when the first character requesting the execution of the refresh function is submitted to the SUT by the driver; - The last transaction of the refresh function has been completely and successfully committed at the SUT and a success message has been received by the driver from the SUT. - 5.3.7.4 The real-time clock used by the driver to compute the timing intervals must be capable of a resolution of at least 0.001 second. - 5.3.7.5 The timing interval of each query and refresh function executed during both tests (i.e., during the power test and the throughput test) must be rounded to the nearest 0.01 second when used in metric calculations and when reported.
+For example, 23.714 is rounded to 23.71, and 23.715 is rounded to 23.72.
+Values of less than 0.005 second must be rounded up to 0.01 second to avoid zero values.

+5.3.7.6 The throughput test must include the execution of a single refresh stream.
 This refresh stream must be used exclusively for the execution of the New Sales refresh function (RF1) and the Old Sales refresh function (RF2).